-Over the years, we’ve seen many games that were originally developed for mobile make the leap to PC though Steam.
-As a result, we’ve seen some games make the transition successfully while others flop.
+Over the years, we’ve seen many games that were originally successful on mobile make the leap to PC through Steam.
+Some of these titles made the transition successfully while others flop.
 The key differences seem to be in how deeply the developer considers the PC audience and adapts the game for the format.
-None of these are hard-and-fast rules, but are simply some observations we have from games we’ve seen release on Steam.
+None of the below are hard-and-fast rules, but are simply some observations we have from games we’ve seen release on Steam.

-In addition to these suggestions, you might want to check out James Vaughan’s CDG talk about bringing the game Plague from mobile to PC: http://www.gdcvault.com/play/1021963/Evolving-Plague-Inc-Taking-a
+In addition to these suggestions, you might want to check out James Vaughan’s GDC talk about bringing the game Plague Inc. from mobile to PC: http://www.gdcvault.com/play/1021963/Evolving-Plague-Inc-Taking-a

 PC gamers appear to prefer longer-form experiences that they can sink some time into.
 Whether that is experiencing a story unfolding or getting better at a puzzle or hard level.
-The bite-size pieces of content that typically do well on mobile (because you can play while waiting for the bus) don’t seem to do as well on PC.
+The bite-size pieces of content that typically do well on mobile (because you can play while waiting for the bus) haven't historically done as well on PC.

 makes it easy for you to write a controller integration once that works for a huge variety of controllers.

-Some key formats for monetization on mobile are not received very well by players on PC.
+Some key formats for monetization on mobile are not received very well by PC players.
 For instance, PC players seem less willing to put up with microtransaction configurations that hold back gameplay or progress unless you pay.
-We’ve seen some games that have had that kind of format on mobile switch to a premium model on PC where all the content is unlocked and unrestricted, which seems to work a lot better.
+We’ve seen some games that have had that kind of format on mobile switch to a premium model on PC where all the content is unlocked and unrestricted, which seems to work better.

-Additionally, there are more options on PC to sell additional content such as through DLC or expansions.
+Where it makes sense, there are options on Steam to sell additional content as DLC or expansions